 What kind of a military impact could Iran’s ballistic missile arsenal have in the event of a potential conflict?

 “Iran is playing with fire – they don’t appreciate how ‘kind’ President Obama was to them.
 Not me!”
-Trump said.

 The comment appeared to prompt a quick response from Mohammad Javad Zarif, Iran’s foreign minister.